hidalgopl/check-db/README.md

 This may be not very efficient, as I'm far from being SQL queries expert.
 This is the biggest issue in this solution.

 ### Resiliency
-It's pretty resilient as checkers dump last checked index to Redis.
+It's pretty resilient as getters dump last checked index to Redis.

 ### Scaling
-You can scale both checker & worker horizontally.
+You can scale both getter & worker horizontally.
 Only limitation here is DB resistant for such heavy load of queries.

 ## Running
 You'll need docker-compose installed.